HSERC is both an academic and a physical space where interprofessional education curriculum is researched, developed, evaluated and delivered.

 A Standardized Patient is a healthy layperson who has been trained to portray a patient in a specific medical situation; SPs provide consistent, standardized learning experiences and are integral to objective pre-licensure assessments.

 These short documents introduce the health professions.
 They give an overview of each discipline’s role, scope of practice, education, and licensure in Alberta.
 These guides were developed in collaboration with the University of Alberta health science faculties, the Office of Interprofessional Education at the University of Western Ontario (http://www.uwo.ca), and many of the professional associations identified in the documents.
+For more information, see the Health profession regulatory colleges and associations list.

 Author: Health Sciences Education and Research Commons (HSERC)